 On the review page they can then check their answers and also print out a copy of their responses before submitting the form.

-We can also turn on the ability to send a copy of the questionnaire to patients.
+We can also turn on the ability to send a completed copy of the preoperative assessment form to patients.
 (For security reasons we do not send a copy to patients by default / in case they enter an incorrect email address, or use their work email which someone else is checking)

 Request